Aephir/HomeAssistant2/README.md

 * [Custom UI](https://github.com/andrey-git/home-assistant-custom-ui) from Andrey, another great project to customize your home assistant frontend.

 ![Screenshot Floorplan](https://github.com/Aephir/Images/blob/master/floorplan_20180523.png)
 Floorplan - Large lightbulbs control room lighting while the smaller black or yellow circles control individual bulbs.
 Info on the left side (and a bit spread out between), toggles/scripts/scenes on the right side.
 The outer doors have door sensors, if closed they are "invisible", if opened, they show a big fat red quarter-circle so you're not in doubt.
+Some stuff, such as phone battery level indicators and temperatures, changes color based on values.

 ![Screenshot Custom_UI](https://github.com/Aephir/Images/blob/master/frontend_20180503.png)
 Frontend using "custom UI".